bitcoinfo/bitcoinfo.github.io/pages/pages-root-folder/index.md

 widget3:
   title: "David Chaum"
   url: '/history/people/david-chaum/'
-  image: bitcoin-503581_small.jpg
+  image: chaum.png
-  text: 'Discovered digital cryptography'
+  text: 'Discovered digital cryptography, invented digital currency, etc.'
 #
 # Use the call for action to show a button on the frontpage
 #